2. THE MEYER - RIEDLIN YEARS of the

 IN THE BAVARIAN BREWERY CO.

-Note: Besides Ferd Ruh who was about a generation older than William, Ferd had a younger relative that had the same name.
+Note: Besides Ferd Ruh, who was about a generation older than William, Ferd also had a younger relative that shared the same first name.

-On August 23, 1884, (according to a small notice in the Cincinnati Enquirer a day later), John Meyer and William Riedlin, proprietors of the Bavarian Brewery, purchased an interest in brewery that remained from the Deglow family.
-An early photo of the brewery workers and signs promoting their Celebrated Meyer & Riedlin's Lager is shown below.
-Various individuals are identified below and also in the text that accompanies the photo when this picture is clicked.
+An early photo of the brewery workers and signs promoting their Celebrated Meyer & Riedlin's Lager in 1884 is shown below.
+Various individuals are identified in the text that accompanies the photo when this picture is clicked.

 Meyer-Riedlin 1884 Photo.
-Beginning second from the left are J.H.
+Beginning second from the left on the first row are J.H.
 Kruse (who became Secretary/Treas.), William Riedlin Sr. (co-owner who became Pres.) & his son William, Jr., Anton Ruh (who was brew master & became V.P), Joseph Ruh, Ferdinand Ruh and John Meyer (co-owner).
-The plaques in the photo are for the Meyer & Riedlin's Celebrated Lager Beer.
-The Meyer and Riedlin partnership was the beginning of successful relationship between William and many others who worked at the this brewery.
-One such relationship, especially between the Ruh and Riedlin families.
-Please click on the photo for the other names.
+The carved wood signs in the photo advertise Meyer & Riedlin's Celebrated Lager Beer.
+The Meyer and Riedlin partnership was the beginning of a long and successful relationship between William and many other employees who worked at this brewery.
+Please click on the photo for additional names.